-- (A) Exercisable in cumulative installments of one-third of the shares initially subject to the option on each of the first three anniversaries of the grant date.
-Granted with performance-based dividend equivalents payable upon option exercise for the entire period the option is outstanding.
-No dividend equivalents will be paid unless Pacific Enterprises meets a threshold performance goal based on cash flow for the three-year period ending December 31, 2000 and the percentage of dividends paid as dividend equivalents (to a maximum of all dividends that would have been paid on the option shares) depends upon the extent to which the threshold performance goal is exceeded. - (B) Exercisable in cumulative installments of one-fourth of the shares initially subject to the option on each of the first four anniversaries of the grant date.
-Granted with performance-based dividend equivalents on unexercised shares for the four-year period ending December 31, 2002.
-No dividend equivalents will be paid unless Sempra Energy meets annual or four-year threshold performance goals based on total return to shareholders relative to a peer group of companies or the Standard & Poor's 500 and the percentage of dividends paid as dividend equivalents (to a maximum of all dividends that would have been paid on the shares for the four-year period) will depend upon the extent to which the threshold goals are exceeded. - (C) Exercisable in cumulative annual installments of one-fourth of the shares initially subject to the option on each of the first four anniversaries of the grant date.
+- (A) Exercisable in cumulative installments of one-fourth of the shares initially subject to the option on each of the first four anniversaries of the grant date.
+Granted with performance-based dividend equivalents on unexercised shares for the four-year period ending December 31, 2003.
+No dividend equivalents will be paid unless Sempra Energy meets annual or four-year threshold performance goals based on total return to shareholders ranking within a peer group of companies or the Standard & Poor's 500 and the percentage of dividends paid as dividend equivalents (to a maximum of all dividends that would have been paid on the shares for the four-year period) will depend upon the extent to which the threshold goals are exceeded. - (B) Exercisable in cumulative annual installments of one-fourth of the shares initially subject to the option on each of the first four anniversaries of the grant date.
 Granted without dividend equivalents.